-An analysis of the current workforce in the region, including employment and unemployment data, labor market trends, and the educational and skill levels of the workforce, including individuals with barriers to employment.
+• An analysis of the current workforce in the region, including employment and unemployment data, labor market trends, and the educational and skill levels of the workforce, including individuals with barriers to employment.

-Unemployment rates between 2013 and 2019 have run slightly higher in the Great Lakes Bay Region than they have compared to the state and national average.
-The unemployment rate movements for the region followed state and national trends, dropping significantly, by close to half, between 2013 and 2019.
+Unemployment rates between 2015 and 2021 have run slightly higher in the Great Lakes Bay Region than they have compared to the state and national average.
+The unemployment rate movements for the region followed state and national trends, significantly impacted by the COVID-19 pandemic.
 The area's jobless rates have also stayed slightly higher than the state in the past few years.
 (Chart I)